hansfindel/ember_blog/README.md

 **Hacked**
 - Log in with persistent sessions based on keys.
 - "Infinite scroll" for blogs
-- ClientSide Validation of models
+- ClientSide Validation for models

 ## To Do List
 - Keep up with the wiki